Society of Fire Protection Engineers

 SFPE and NFPA publish the Fire Technology Journal through Springer, and Fire Protection Engineering magazine is published quarterly by SFPE.

+The current CEO is Chris Jelenewicz while the SFPE President is Bob Libby.

 Conferences

 SFPE hosts an Annual Conference & Expo, which attracts over 400 professionals from around the globe including experts from the U.S., Canada, Europe, South America, Asia, Africa, Middle East, and the Oceanic.
 Each year, SFPE hosts the Europe Conference on Fire Safety Engineering or International Performance-Based Design Codes and Fire Safety Design Methods Conference.

-Codes and Standards
+Codes and standards

 The association's codes and standards include: